Posts Tagged ‘ summer activities ’

 Have other suggestions for celebrating World Oceans Day with students and children?
 Share them in the comments!
 Read The Ultimate Guide to Teaching Science for more ways to invigorate your science curriculum and teaching.

 School is out.
 The weather is nice.
 And your kids are… bored out of their minds.
-While blog posts about letting kids experiencing boredom this summer have gone viral, we know that sometimes they need a little help figuring out what to do.
+While blog posts about letting kids experiencing boredom have gone viral, we know that sometimes they need a little help figuring out what to do.
 From activities designed to help kids learn and give back to their communities to those focused on making kids a little money and helping them have fun, we’ve gathered the ultimate list of over 100 summer activities for kids.
-Most of these activities can be done at home, so you don’t have to spend the summer running your kids from place to place.
+Best of all, most of these activities can be done at home, so you don’t have to spend the summer running your kids from place to place.

 To help prevent kids from experiencing the summer slide, engage them in some educational activities.
 Last year we shared 15 summer learning activities for all ages.
 This year, we have a few suggestions to add to that list.

 1. Create and distribute a family or community newsletter

 3. Write and direct a play or puppet show.